ksayre88/phoenix-legal-ai-platform/README.md

 💬 Questions or Collaboration

-For consulting, implementation help, or custom AI tooling for your legal department, feel free to reach out linuxlawyer.com or shawn@shawnclarklaw.com
+For consulting, implementation help, or custom AI tooling for your legal department, feel free to reach out at shawn@shawnclarklaw.com